-During the set state, the team leader may request manual placement for all robots on that team - including those penalized in place for "Motion in Set" but not those with other penalties.
-Note that the, "Motion in Set" penalty persists for those players after manual placement.
-All robots that are penalized for other infractions will stay at the sideline until their penalty time is over.
+Only in the case where the team leader requests manual placement, all robots on that team-including those penalized in place for "Motion in Set" but not those with other penalties-are manually positioned.
+However, the penalty persists for those players penalized for "Motion in Set".
+All robots that are still penalized for other infractions will stay at the sideline until their penalty time is over.